nbro/andz/md/OBJECTIVES.md

 		- Greater reliability of the implementations and information given.

 		    - May serve as starting point to implement a high-performance version of a specific data structure, maybe in another programming language.

 	- Specific goals:

-		- Describe clearly the concepts, as if it was an explanation to someone who has almost no experience or knowledge of what's being described, without sacrifying rigor.
+		- Describe clearly the concepts, as if it was an explanation to someone who has almost no experience or knowledge of what's being described, without sacrificing rigor.

 		- Add comments where appropriate with respect to the previous goal.